mike-plummer/DistributedGrails/README.md

 `docker-compose version`

 ## Run
-Build the custom Docker image we'll use for our Grails nodes.
-This command may take some time depending on your bandwidth - behind the scenes it's downloading a Java8 VM image and installing Grails onto it.
-You only need to run this once - the resulting custom image will be cached on your machine.

-`docker build -t "mplummer/grails" -f Dockerfile.grails .`

-Next we need to package the application as a WAR file:
+First we need to package the application as a WAR file:

 `grails war`

-Using Docker Compose we can launch a cluster of Grails nodes fronted by a round-robin proxy.
-It may take a few minutes the first time you run this command as it downloads the VM image for the Proxy.
+Using Docker Compose we can launch a cluster of Tomcat nodes fronted by a round-robin proxy.
+It may take a few minutes the first time you run this command as it downloads the VM images for Tomcat and the Proxy.
+Each Tomcat node will deploy the WAR file we built in the previous command.

+`docker-compose scale node=3 proxy=1`

+Unfortunately the links capability in docker-compose doesn't work very well when defined as unscaled -> scaled containers (they work fine when defined from scaled -> unscaled).
+Scaling a container up or down doesn't add/remove links from other services so we have to force Docker to rebuild and restart all the containers so that links are correctly established.
+Seems like a pretty major oversight, especially for a common case like load-balancing, but the workaround is pretty trivial:

-`docker-compose scale node=3 proxy=1 up --force-recreate -d`
+`docker-compose up --force-recreate -d`

-Provided the images downloaded and built cleanly we can now shut down these docker images running in the background.
+Once you're done you can now shut down the docker containers running in the background.

 `docker-compose stop`

 ## Cleanup
+To stop all the containers started by docker-compose execute this from the project directory:

 `docker-compose stop`

 To remove all containers and images from the filesystem you can run the following (assuming you're on a UNIX system).